Work in a large company? Think like a hacker.

 "I would argue because they all are focused on this notion of being a hacker and this idea of constantly breaking themselves.
 As we think about ourselves, we have to ask: 'How do we break our process?
 How do we break our careers?
 How do we get to truly do we break our organization?' "

-At Advertising Week two-years ago Bough launched an initiative called Mobile Future, designed to improve the company’s mobile communications by partnering with start-up entrepreneurs.
+At Advertising Week two years ago Bough launched an initiative called Mobile Future, which is designed to improve the company’s mobile communications by partnering with startup entrepreneurs.

 Demonstrating this idea of hacking, Bough’s talk incorporated random words, such as "surfboard" and "gooey caramel," read out by members of the audience.
 He responded by "hacking" these terms into his presentation.

 "Just like a surfboard, we have to make sure we remain dynamic and cut through the waves of change from a constantly transforming consumer," he added to laughter from the audience.

 Dana Anderson, the recently promoted senior vice president and chief marketing officer at Mondelez International, spoke alongside Bough as part of the session, which was titled "Fearless."

 Anderson encouraged the audience to be fearless: "This is the time have to demand greatness because consumers want it.
 If it’s not engaging for someone to tell someone about it, then it’s not great enough for you.